elastic/integrations/packages/azure/docs/README.md

 Take note of the **Connection string–primary key**, which you will use later when specifying a **connection_string** in the integration settings.

-### Create a Diagnostic settings
+### Create a Diagnostic Settings

-The Diagnostic settings export the logs from Azure services to a destination and in order to use Azure Logs integration, it must be an Event Hub.
+The diagnostic settings export the logs from Azure services to a destination and in order to use Azure Logs integration, it must be an event hubb.

 To create a diagnostic settings to export logs:

-1. Locate the Diagnostic settings for the service (for example, Microsoft Entra ID).
+1. Locate the diagnostic settings for the service (for example, Microsoft Entra ID).
-1. Select Diagnostic settings in the **Monitoring** section of the service.
+1. Select diagnostic settings in the **Monitoring** section of the service.
 Note that different services may place the diagnostic settings in different positions.
-1. Select **Add diagnostic setting**.
+1. Select **Add diagnostic settings**.

 In the diagnostic settings page you have to select the source **log categories** you want to export and then select their **destination**.